 The gravity retaining wall is constructed as a huge structure.
-This is because such a wall requires considerable gravity load to counteract the exerted pressure.
+This is because such a wall requires a considerable gravity load to counteract the exerted pressure.

-Various materials such as stone, concrete, masonry blocks etc can be used for the construction of this wall.
+Various materials such as stone, concrete, masonry blocks, etc can be used for the construction of this wall.

 a.
 Crib Retaining Wall:

 It is constructed by interlocking individual boxes made from timber or pre-cast concrete and duly filling the boxes with materials such as the crushed stones or other similar materials.
 This is done to facilitate the drainage.

 The crib retaining wall may be the reinforced precast or the timber retaining wall.
 It is only desirable for plane areas but not for sloped areas.

 It is constructed using multi-celled rectangular wire mesh boxes or similar materials.

 It is used as the erosion control structure as well as for the stabilization of the steep slopes.